felipe-xavier/mini-onboarding-ignite-bowser/README.md

 ## About

-This is a mini on-boarding application, built with React-Native and [Ignite Bowser](https://github.com/infinitered/ignite-bowser).
+This is a mini on-boarding application, built with React-Native, React Navigation 5, MobX State Tree and TypeScript using the [Ignite Bowser](https://github.com/infinitered/ignite-bowser) boilerplate.

 ## Instalation

-1. Make sure you have [React Native](https://reactnative.dev/) and [Yarn](https://yarnpkg.com/)
+1. Make sure you have [React Native](https://reactnative.dev/) and [Yarn](https://yarnpkg.com/) installed.

 2. Install your dependencies